 We encourage students of all backgrounds to learn more about how the land, water, and air around us directly affect our lives, whether by taking one course, or several, or a concentration program with independent research.
 Are you interested in mitigating climate change and environmental problems?
 Earthquakes, volcanoes, and other natural hazards?
 How the Earth's surface and interior have evolved over time?
 Whether other planets are habitable?
 These are just a sampling of the fundamental topics that we address in DEEPS.

 Our department is known on campus for being open, friendly, and uniquely down-to-Earth.
 With approximately 30 faculty, 60 undergraduate concentrators, and 60 graduate students, classes are comfortably small, and faculty, graduates, and undergraduates interact frequently.
-The success of the undergraduate program is evidenced by the demand for Brown graduates in top-notch graduate programs across the nation.
+Undergraduates are able to engage in varied research opportunities.

 After graduation, DEEPS concentrators pursue a wide variety of career options, including environmental consulting, academia and geoscience education at all levels, government agencies like NASA, NOAA, EPA, and the USGS, non-governmental agencies (NGOs), technology and software companies, the green energy sector, and much more.
 The success of the undergraduate program is demonstrated by the demand for DEEPS graduates in top-notch graduate programs across the nation and in jobs that require the ability to solve important and complex problems.